Onto-Med/top-deployment/docs/user-manual/phenotype-editor/manipulate-entities.md

 ### Expression Editor
 The Phenotype Editor has a special component to build boolean and mathematical expressions (see figure 4).
 You can left click parts of an expression (i.e., entities, constants and functions) to open a small context menu.
 In this menu you can change the type of the part and remove or surround it with another function.
+Documentation for all standard functions is provided by [top-phenotypic-query](https://onto-med.github.io/top-phenotypic-query/).
 In case of entities, the context menu allows you to navigate to the definition of that entity.

 ![Adding an entity to an expression](../../assets/images/phenotype-editor-expression-input.png)